uchicago-cs/cmsc22000/website/content/labs/lab4.md

 `frame n` (where `n` is the frame number from the backtrace) allows you to go to the function in that frame and see what line in that particular function caused the error.

-Compile `task3.c` and run it.
-You will segfault.
+Compile `task3.c` (don't forget to include the `-g` option!
+Otherwise you won't be able to debug it).
+Now run it; the program should segfault.
 Now it’s time to debug!
 There are three errors in this file.
-For each error, answer the following questions in `task3.txt`.
-It is a good idea to fix one error before moving on to the next.

 For each error, answer the following question on Gradescope:

 * Where was the segfault?
 Give the function, line number, and copy-paste the line of code itself.
 What was causing the segfault and how did you fix it?

+It is a good idea to fix one error before moving on to the next.
 Make sure to also commit and push your fix for each segfault!

 You must also answer the following question for the entire task:

-* Describe the steps you took in gdb to narrow down the exact location of a segfault.
+* Describe the steps you took in gdb to narrow down the exact location of one of the segfaults.
 You can also copy-paste the contents of one debugging session with gdb, with a brief note at the end explaining how that debugging session narrowed down the location of the error.

 ## Task 4: Logic Error Debugging